sekirocc/.doter/readme.md

 ```

-you may need to backup your configs first.
+you may need to backup your old configs first.

 ```